 Potential job roles include engineering and management positions in the following areas of expertise:

 - Civil and structural planning, design and development

 - Civil and structural project management and business development

-Our undergraduate certificates take six months to complete.
-We deliver our online undergraduate certificates on a part-time intensive basis.
-Part-time students are expected to spend approximately 28 hours per week learning the program material and completing assessments.
+Our undergraduate certificates take six months to complete full time.
+Students are expected to spend approximately 10-15 hours per week per unit learning the program material and completing assessments.
 This includes attending tutorials.

-Applications are open for both our upcoming intakes.
-You must submit your application at least four weeks before the start date to be considered for your desired intake.
+You must submit your application at least one week prior to the start date to be considered for your desired intake.